 Can you fit the tangram pieces into the outlines of the chairs?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outline of the dragon?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outlines of the rabbits?